AbuAbdullahal-Mawsili/file_config_i3-/README.md

 Dubian users and its derivatives

-Sudo apt Install feh
+sudo apt Install feh

-Sudo apt Install rofi
+sudo apt Install rofi

-Sudo apt Install polybar
+sudo apt Install polybar

-Sudo apt Install i3lock
+sudo apt Install i3lock

 And if you are users of Fedora, only delete APT and put DNF thus

-Sudo dnf Install feh
+sudo dnf Install feh

-Sudo dnf Install rofi
+sudo dnf Install rofi

-Sudo dnf Install polybar
+sudo dnf Install polybar

-Sudo dnf Install i3lock
+sudo dnf Install i3lock

 And if you are users, put Pacman, delete the word Install and make it -S